 Things to consider before your audit

-You will also need to provide your auditor with a completed draft of the plan’s Form 5500.
-The draft should include forms and schedules that could have a material effect, qualitative and quantitative considerations on the information in the financial statements, and ERISA-required supplemental schedules.
-The auditor will need this draft before they can date their report.
+- Providing your auditor with a substantially completed draft Form 5500, including forms and schedules that could have a material effect on the plan, qualitative and quantitative considerations on the information in the financial statements, and ERISA-required supplemental schedule, prior to the dating of the auditor’s report

 What to expect during your audit

-- Whether the information not covered by the certification is presented fairly, and
+- Whether the information not covered by the certification is presented fairly

-- Whether the certified investment information in the financial statements agrees to or is derived from the certified investment statements.
+- Whether the certified investment information in the financial statements agrees to or is derived from the certified investments statements

 Additionally, your auditor will consider certain plan provisions that affect the risk of material misstatement (e.g., whether the eligibility provisions were met for employees to participate in the plan and receive contributions).
 After testing plan provisions, the auditor will evaluate the results and communicate in writing reportable findings that are significant and relevant to those charged with governance.